ThomasHeal/ThomasHeal/README.md

 I specialize in designing efficient backend services that take the code out of the end users hand and replaces it with an appealing front end service that puts them in control.
 I enjoy creating meaningful experiences that provide a useful and functional tool for day to day tasks.

-I am also an avid game jam participant and love to create prototypes of my favorite genres, hoping to one day be a master of the three day sprint!
+I am also an avid game jam developer and love to create prototypes of my favorite genres, hoping to one day be a master of the three day sprint!

 <br/>